prasunapothabolu/WineQualityPrediction/README.md

 Logistic regression, GBT regressor, Random forest classifier, Decision Tress classifier are used.
 Decision Tree classifier give better performance.
 The metrics used to estimate performance are Run time,F1 score and Accuracy score.

+The application is designed to run logistic regression, Random forest classfier, Decission tree classfier, GBT regressor. you can pass parameter to choose classifier. if no classifier parameter is passed , application will predict using decission tree classifier since based on metrics it worked best.

 > Github Link: https://github.com/prasunapothabolu/WineQualityPrediction

 > Docker Hub: